-The fuel pump on the 2200 engine is replaced as a complete unit at overhaul.
-It can be insp butterfly-
+The fuel pump on the 3300 engine is replaced as a complete unit at overhaul.
+It can be inspected for faults by removing the top half.

-- 1) Stuck or leaking valves
+Things to look for are:1) Stuck or leaking valves

 - 2) Torn diaphragm

 - 3) Weak springs

 - 4) Broken actuating lever.

--3 or 94/
+Carburettor Operation

--float system arranged -valve type starting carburettor.
-It

-ller diaphragm and projects into the

-venturi.
-It changes the smallest cross section ("choke tube") of the venturi as a function of the vacuum at this point.
+The BING constant depression carburettor type comprises a cross draught butterfly-valve carburettor with variable choke tube, double-float system arranged centrally below the carburettor venturi and a rotary-valve type starting carburettor.
+It features a throttle slide which is suspended from a roller diaphragm and projects into the venturi.
+It changes the smallest cross-section ("choke tube") of the venturi as a function of the vacuum at this point.

-The throttle valve diameter is 36mm.